 3. Stick to the topic being discussed.
 Your answers should be based on the topic as the focus of the discussion, and not on outside opinions such as commentaries or speakers.
 When studying a particular passage of Scripture, only rarely should we refer to other portions of the Bible.
 This allows for everyone to participate on equal ground and for in-depth study.

 4. Be sensitive to the other members of the group.
 Listen attentively when they describe what they have learned.
-You may be surprised by their insights!
+You may be inspired by their insights.
 Each question assumes a variety of answers.
 Many questions do not have a “right” answer, particularly questions that aim at meaning or application.
-Instead the questions push us to explore the passage more thoroughly.
+Instead the questions push us to explore more thoroughly.

 When possible, link what you say to the comments of others.
 Also, be affirming whenever you can.
 This will encourage some of the more hesitant members of the group to participate.

 5. Never tell someone that their opinion is wrong, or that yours is right.
 Allow the Holy Spirit to guide, teach and correct our thinking.

 6. Be careful not to dominate the discussion.
 We are sometimes so eager to express our thoughts that we leave too little opportunity for others to respond.
 By all means participate!
 But allow others to also.